gbif/registry/roadmap-grscicoll.md

 *   Launch the new site considering aspects of branding/naming with a call for institutions to review their data and clear instructions on how to suggest edits.

-## Areas not covered in this immediate roadmap
+## Areas not covered in this the current roadmap

 This is a non exhaustive list of items that are not part of our immediate priorities in 2021 but that we aim to address in the longer term (possibly starting end 2021):

 *   Explore adding DOIs or similar to institutions and collections [[REG-320](https://github.com/gbif/registry/issues/320)]
 *   Explore synchronization with the NCBI BioCollections [[REG-307](https://github.com/gbif/registry/issues/307)]
-*   Explore integration of the TDWG Collection Descriptors [[REG-176](https://github.com/gbif/registry/issues/176)]
 *   Explore synchronization with CETAF [[REG-322](https://github.com/gbif/registry/issues/322)]
 *   Explore integration of external identifiers [[REG-274]](https://github.com/gbif/registry/issues/274)
-*   Improve the staff entities (people added as contacts to collections and institutions) [[REG-321](https://github.com/gbif/registry/issues/321)]